 How to Improve Intranet Engagement and Adoption: A Real Adoption Story

+One mid-sized organization we worked with had a familiar challenge.
 They were already using SharePoint, but their intranet adoption was consistently low.

 Employees relied on email and chat, HR and IT teams answered the same questions daily, and the intranet existed more as a document store than a destination.